dropbox/stone/doc/lang_ref.rst

         ...

-If recipient receives a tag for a subtype that it is unaware of, it will substitute the base struct in its place if it's a catch-all.
+If recipient receives a tag for a subtype that it is unaware of, it will substitute the base struct in its place.
 In the example above, if the subtype is a ``Symlink`` (not shown), then the recipient will return a ``Resource`` in its place.

 Nullable Type
 =============